No, is the simple answer.

 First of all, remember that traction alopecia is caused by a repetitive, physical pulling of the hair.
 It has nothing to do with genetics, hormones or a medical condition.
 And it can't develop into male pattern baldness or any other type of hair loss either.

-Traction alopecia does not have to be a long-term problem... providing you do the right things:
+Traction alopecia does not have to be a long-term problem as long as you take the right action.
+So here are 5 action steps for successful traction alopecia treatment:

 1. Start by identifying the cause.
 Hopefully you've already done that by reading this page.
 But you probably already suspected traction alopecia if you regularly wear hats, helmets, or hair accessories.